MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/developer/reference/custom-actions/msdyn_WKWDeleteGDPRData.md

 ---
 # WKWDeleteGDPRData custom action

 To comply with the GDPR requirements, you may need to delete a user's data after they leave the organization or for other reasons.
-This includes data collected by Dynamics 365 from Microsoft 365 to provide business insights.
+This includes data that Dynamics 365 collects from Microsoft 365 to provide business insights.

-As a developer, use this reference documentation to understand how to delete a user's Microsoft 365 data stored in Dynamics 365.
+As a developer, use WKWDeleteGDPRData API to delete a user's Microsoft 365 data that's stored in Dynamics 365.

 ## License and role requirements

 | Requirement type | You must have |
 |-----------------------|---------|
 | **License** | Dynamics 365 Sales Premium or Dynamics 365 Sales Enterprise  <br>More information: [Dynamics 365 Sales pricing](https://dynamics.microsoft.com/sales/pricing/) |